-“Congratulations you two, but let's hold the celebrations until later.
-B'Elanna, did you achieve your other business…?”
+Chakotay smiled softly despite the situation.
+"Congratulations, you two, but let's hold the celebrations until later.
+B'Elanna, did you achieve your other business?"

-“Oh yes, it went perfectly.
+She nodded.
+"Oh yes, it went perfectly.
 Doc even managed to scan my little friend without him even noticing.
-He was so busy watching my scan…” she stopped suddenly.
-“Love I'm sorry, it should have been you first..seeing that..”
+He was so busy watching my scan…" She stopped suddenly and looked at Tom.
+"Tom, I'm sorry.
+It should have been you first. seeing that."

-“Honey, getting us all out of this is more important.
-Protecting this life..” and he gently laid a hand on her stomach, “that’s more important than anything."
+Tom smiled loving at her.
+"Honey, getting us all out of this is more important.
+Protecting this life…" He gently laid a hand on her stomach.
+"That's more important than anything."
 They shared a secret smile for a few seconds and then B'Elanna got back to business.

-"Doc is going to access the environmental controls and bypass them.
-He'll use his own codes, which only he will know and literally turn the heat up.
+"Doc's going to access the environmental controls and bypass them.
+He'll use his own codes, which only he'll know and literally turn the heat up.
 We were right.
 Their body chemistry can't take anything above a certain temperature.
 It's going to take about an hour to achieve but by that time, they should be dropping like flies."

 Chakotay patted her arm.
 "Maquis training.
 That's my girl.
 I knew we could depend on…"

 Suddenly his words were cut off as the door to the Cargo Bay opened to the sound of screamed abuse.
 Chakotay's heart seemed to stop at the sight that met his eyes and he was dimly aware of the cries from the others.
 Trajor stormed into the Cargo Bay dragging Kathryn roughly alongside him.
 She could barely stand and Chakotay was on his feet instantly.
 Trajor spotted his movement and put his weapon to Kathryn's head.
-"Do you really want to try that?” he sneered.
+"Do you really want to try that?"
+He sneered at them all.
 Chakotay didn't move.
 He knew he couldn't risk Kathryn.

-A surge of raw pain went through him as he took in her appearance and the fact that the bastard had stripped her.
+A surge of raw pain went through Chakotay as he took in Kathryn's appearance and the fact that the bastard had stripped her.
 There didn't seem to be an area of her body that wasn't badly bruised and he could clearly make out the imprints of boots on her skin.
 He felt his tears come and didn't even try and stop them.
-“Focus, man, focus.
-You can't help her this way.”
+He allowed one thought.
+'Focus, man, focus.
+You can't help her this way'.
 He knew he had to detach himself as best he could but the sight of the woman he knew he loved before him in this state made that almost impossible.

 Trajor was acting demented.
-"I see you lot have eaten and been given water, well good for you.
-I hear you've had a good night's sleep, well that’s good too.
-Please do though, spare a thought for your dear Captain here.
+"I see you lot have eaten and been given water.
+Good for you.
+I hear you've had a good night's sleep.
+That's good too.
+Please do though, spare a thought for your dear captain here.
 Look at her.
 Would you believe that she's had nothing to eat or drink at all since we arrived?
-Poor woman, she’s had no sleep either.
-Can you believe that in the last, what is it now?
-Almost two days and a night?
-Well, she's stood to attention all that time, well most of that time, the rest she spent on her knees, oh and the odd bit of time on her back…” He roared with laughter and let his words sink in, knowing his last words would make them think.
+Poor woman.
+She's had no sleep either.
+Can you believe that in the last almost two days and a night she's stood to attention all that time?
+Well, most of that time.
+The rest she spent on her knees and the odd bit of time on her back."
+He roared with laughter and let his words sink in, knowing his last words would make them think.

 He tried to will his thoughts to her.
 He could see the trouble she was having trying to stand and realized that this was due to the bruising he could see forming on her feet as well as her exhaustion.
 As Trajor pulled her around, he also noted that the circulation was almost cut off from her hands, giving them a bluish tinge.
 She appeared to be having some trouble with her breathing and he knew that the cold would exacerbate a lot of her injuries and that they had to act quickly now.

 "Lesson over."
 Trajor pulled Kathryn back towards the door but she stumbled and he reached for her hair again and dragged her out the door.
 Not once had she cried or screamed out, not even seeming to know where she was.
 Chakotay almost felt that if she had, he'd have felt a little better.
 He knew her lack of fight was a dangerous sign.
-“Don't give up, Kathryn.”
-He willed her in his mind again.
-“Don't give up love.
-Fight please.”
+'Don't give up, Kathryn.'
+He willed his thought to her in his mind again.
+'Don't give up, love.
+Fight please'.

-"She has to be OK B'Elanna, she just has to be.
-There are too many things I've never said to her…” He stopped, half realizing what he had admitted but one look into his old friend's face and he knew that this was not news to her.
+"She has to be OK, B'Elanna.
+She just has to be.
+There are too many things I've never said to her."
+He stopped, half realizing what he'd admitted but one look at his old friend's face and he knew that this wasn't news to her.

-"I know you love her Chakotay and I also know she loves you too.
+"I know you love her, Chakotay, and I also know she loves you too.
 She's never said it directly to me but from one woman to another, I got her meaning."
-She could see that this gave comfort to him and silently prayed that they would all get the chance to see that love bear fruit.
+She could see that this gave comfort to him and silently prayed that they'd all get the chance to see that love bear fruit.

-“Your Captain and him” he pointed towards Chakotay “they are perhaps…mates?”
 B'Elanna played her gut instincts.
-"Yes they are.
-You can understand how he feels…seeing her like that."
+"Yes, they are.
+You can understand how he feels seeing her like that."
 She saw the look of pity on the face of this alien and decided to play this out.

-“He never used to be like that...so cruel…a lot of us feel now…" The soldier seemed aware that what he was saying could amount to treason and cast a glance towards his comrades.
+The alien soldier looked sad.
+"He never used to be like that.
+So cruel.
+A lot of us feel now…" The soldier seemed aware that what he was saying could amount to treason and cast a glance towards his comrades.